michaelabudde/se_project_react/README.md

 This application currently uses HTML, CSS, Javascript, and React.

-A mock server is currently used for data, which will eventually be pulled from an actual database.

 ## Plans for Improvement

 The site will also be updated to be responsive to different screen sizes.